BijeshShrestha/ML_GroupProject/PDInstTrainLocal.md

 ## Create Conda Environment and Install Packages

-Choose a name for your enviornment.
+Choose a name for your environment.
 Replace "my_env" with that name throughout this document.

 Execute the following commands: